google-research/meta-dataset/doc/dataset_conversion.md

     [`GTSRB_Final_Training_Images.zip`](https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/GTSRB_Final_Training_Images.zip)
     If the link happens to be broken, browse the GTSRB dataset [website](http://benchmark.ini.rub.de) for more information.
 2. Extract it in `$DATASRC`, it will create a `GTSRB/` sub-directory
-3. The conversion should take about one minute:
+3. Launch the conversion script:

     ```bash
     python -m meta_dataset.dataset_conversion.convert_datasets_to_records \